sarahlmoran/music-library/README.md

    PORT=<port>
    ```

-5. Finally start the API using:
+5. Start the API using:

    ```
    npm start